2000 German Grand Prix: Race

-All drivers, apart from Barrichello, Coulthard, Frentzen and Zonta, made pit stops for wet-weather tyres.
+A total of 11 of the 15 drivers who were still running, apart from Barrichello, Coulthard, Frentzen and Zonta, made pit stops for wet-weather tyres.
 After technical director Ross Brawn informed Barrichello of Häkkinen's final pit stop, the two agreed he could stay on the track.
 They believed that because the rain had not reached the track's outer edge, grooved tyres could still allow for fast laps.
 Brawn obtained information indicating that Barrichello might lap faster than wet-weather shod cars.
-Häkkinen lapped the wet stadium section three seconds faster than the circumspect Barrichello.
+The circuit was drier in some parts than others; Häkkinen lapped the wet stadium section three seconds faster than the circumspect Barrichello.
 Häkkinen lost most of his advantage through the dry chicanes, which gave his wet-weather tyres little grip.
-Trulli was imposed a ten-second stop and go penalty on lap 37 when marshals reported him for passing Barrichello, who had just exited the pit lane after the first turn.
+Trulli was imposed a ten-second stop and go penalty on lap 37 when marshals reported him for passing Barrichello under safety car conditions as Barrichello was exiting the pit lane while Trulli was leaving the first turn.
 He took the penalty immediately and fell to 11th.
-Zonta was also penalised, but he crashed into the tyre wall at the Sachs hairpin because he was distracted by a radio communication telling him of the penalty.
+Zonta was also penalised, but he crashed into the tyre wall at the Sachs hairpin because he was distracted by a radio communication informing him of the penalty.
 Frentzen pressured Coulthard who made a driving error and cut the Jim Clark chicane on lap 38.
 Coulthard became the final driver to make a pit stop on the same lap but his team were not ready for him, dropping to fifth.
-Button then passed De La Rosa for sixth.
+Button then passed De la Rosa for sixth.

 At the completion of lap 39, with the pit stops completed, the top six were Barrichello, Häkkinen, Frentzen, Salo, Coulthard, and Button.
 Frentzen retired with gearbox failure at the start/finish straight on lap 40 as Coulthard overtook Salo for third.
 Heidfeld became the race's final retirement owing to alternator failure on lap 40.
 Rain returned two laps later.
 Button caught Salo on lap 43 and made an aggressive pass for fourth.
-By lap 44, it began raining more heavily, but Barrichello held on to win his first Formula One race and the first for a Brazilian driver since Ayrton Senna in the 1993 Australian Grand Prix in a time of 1'25:34.418. at an average speed of 215.340 km/h.
+By lap 44, it began raining more heavily, but Barrichello held on to win his maiden Formula One race and the first for a Brazilian driver since Ayrton Senna in the 1993 Australian Grand Prix on his 123rd entry, at an average speed of 215.340 km/h.
+It was Barrichello's sole victory of the 2000 season.
 Häkkinen finished 7.4 seconds behind Barrichello, with his teammate Coulthard third.
-Button finished fourth, his season-best finish, ahead of Salo in fifth and De La Rosa the final points-scorer in sixth.
+Button finished fourth, his season-best finish in his first-full season, ahead of Salo in fifth and De la Rosa the final points-scorer in sixth.
 Ralf Schumacher, Villeneuve, Trulli, Irvine and Mazzacane filled the next five positions, with Heidfeld the final classified driver despite his alternator failure.
 Verstappen, the other race retirement, spun into the gravel trap in the stadium section after 39 laps.